Our Complaints Procedure

 For all other complaints we will endeavour to provide you with our final response within four weeks although, where possible, we will do our best to respond to you more quickly.
 Within eight weeks of receiving your complaint we will send you either a final response or a further letter explaining why we are still not in a position to resolve your complaint.

 In our final response letter we will provide you with a summary of the complaint, the outcome of our investigation and our final view on the issues raised.
 We will also give you details of any offer we are making to settle the complaint.
 Where we offer remedial action or compensation, we undertake to provide it promptly, once it has been accepted by you.

 Once a final response has been sent it is the end of the Society's internal complaints procedure.
 However, if you have additional information that you believe may change our decision you can contact us again if you wish.

 Financial Ombudsman Service

-If you are not satisfied with an outcome previously agreed, our final response or we have not issued our final response within eight weeks of receiving your complaint, you may be able to refer your complaint to the Financial Ombudsman Service.
+If you are not satisfied with an outcome previously agreed, our final response or we have not issued our final response within three weeks of receiving your complaint for payment-related complaints or eight weeks of receiving your complaint for all other complaints, you may be able to refer your complaint to the Financial Ombudsman Service.
 The service was set up by Parliament and is free for customers to use.
 They will look at the facts of what's happened in a dispute between customers and financial firms.
 They may decide that a firm has dealt with a complaint fairly and will explain why to the customer or they may decide the firm has done something wrong and will then tell the firm to put things right.
 A copy of the explanatory leaflet published by the Financial Ombudsman Service is available on request and will be enclosed with our final response.

 The address and contact details for the Financial Ombudsman Service are: